Skip to content

 Students sitting in market square

-If you’ve chosen to live in NTU/UPP halls of residence, you will receive an email from us about your arrival.
-This will invite you to complete your halls induction, which takes about 20 minutes and is full of information you'll need to know before you move in.
+If you’ve chosen to live in NTU or UPP halls of residence, you will receive an email from us about your arrival a couple of weeks before it's time to move in.
+This will invite you to complete your halls induction, which takes about 10 minutes and is full of information you'll need to know before you move in.
+Once you've completed your induction, you'll be able to book your arrival slot.

-You will need to make sure you have chosen a room, signed the licence, and set up your payment plan.
+You will need to make sure you have completed your booking by signing the licence and setting up your payment plan before you can book an arrival slot.
 You can set up payments in the accommodation portal.
 If you need to make changes to your bank details at any point, you can update them online here.

-If you are not living in NTU/UPP halls of residence, check your emails as your private accommodation provider may send you similar advice about your contract start date and arrangements for moving in.
+If you are not living in NTU or UPP halls of residence, check your emails as your private accommodation provider may send you similar advice about your contract start date and arrangements for moving in.

 International students